ivardesign/viva-la-vue-workshop/README.md

 There are also tons of events happening that the User is not aware of:
 Example Event not from the User |  Possible response from us, the developer
 --- | ---
-Timer going off every 30 seconds to tell browser to check for timeline updates | browser asks your server for updated timeline data.
+Browser senses that a document changed | automatically saves the document Timeline update timer goes off | browser asks your server for updated timeline data.
-Browser senses that a document changed | automatically saves the document Browser collecting information on what websites you have visited | your data being shared back to the server, to collect information on you.
+Browser collecting information on what websites you have visited | your data being shared back to the server, to collect information on you.

 Hundreds of “events” are occurring every minute.
 In fact, there are so many that you couldn’t possibly track all of them.
 As a developer, you may choose to “respond” to some of those events.